ajahne/blog/_drafts/2020-6-14-representation-matters.md

 While I do not remember my outfit.
 That was the baggy jean days days.
 The long Tee days.
 Tight corn-rows [under the doo-rag days](https://www.cs.tufts.edu/comp/11-2003f/staff.php).
 And I was always dressed that way, not knowing how to let go of my hood, scared to let parts of me go.
 Still finding me.
 Still looking for me.
 Yet always proud.
 Wanting to hold onto every thing that defined who I was, while still looking for who I would become.

-The sun was peaking through the window on the right side of the classroom.
-My vision drifted from the whiteboard to the window and through the large transparent glass.
-I stared through it, over the grass, towards the parking lot, through the field, and beyond.
+The sun was peeking through the window on the right side of the classroom.
+My vision drifted from the whiteboard to the window and I stared through it.
+Over the grass, towards the parking lot, through the field, and beyond.
 Mind floating.
 My focus was not on what was outside of the window.
 It was what was inside the classroom.
 I saw something else that day.
 I felt something.

 For the first time in my entire college tenure, I felt that I could do it.
 That I could be a computer scientist.
 That I could be a software engineer.
 That I could excel.
 That I could be...me.
 All of me.

-I saw myself in this professor who was the first Black professor that I had ever had.
+I saw myself in this professor who was the first Black professor that I ever had.
 He commanded the lecture hall.
 He was light of frame with a crisp white button down tucked neatly into khaki slacks.
-Writing confidently on the chalkboard and - and while we did not dress _exactly_ the same or look _exactly_ the same - we were the same.
+Writing confidently on the chalkboard and - and while we did not _dress_ exactly the same or _look_ exactly the same - we _were_ the same.
 I felt he was me.

 A Computer Science professor that had my hair, that had my skin tone, that had my features.
 Up until that point, I had not quite believed that I could do this.